awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

 ```
 602401143452.dkr.ecr.us-west-2.amazonaws.com/eks/kube-proxy:v1.19.6-eksbuild.1
 ```
-+ Patch the `kube-proxy` daemonset to use the image that corresponds to your cluster's Region and current Kubernetes version\.
++ Patch the `kube-proxy` Daemonset to use the image that corresponds to your cluster's Region and current Kubernetes version\.

   1. First, retrieve your current `kube-proxy` image: